andrasmaroy/pconf/README.md

 ```

 ### File
 Responsible for loading values parsed from a given file into the configuration hierarchy.
+If the file does not exist the result will be empty and no error is thrown.

 By default tries to parse file contents as literal python variables, use the `encoding` parameter to set the file format/encoding.
 ``` python